I’m on my way towards my destiny,

 And each takes from the wilderness its share

-Of what it willed within the will of God.
+Of what is willed within the Will of God.

 And while each path may help me ford a stream